podpah/ambi/README.md

 # What it is

-This project was made by @podpah and @caileighsmith during our Multiverse apprenticeship.
-We have used React, Express, Sequelize and CSS mostly on it.
+Fullstack inventory tracker, made by @podpah and @caileighsmith.
+Technology stack used:
+React, Express, NodeJs, Sequelize and standard web languages (HTML, CSS & JS).

 ### Running it